 Blast off to the International Space Station where we investigate what causes night and day.
 Experience what night and day are like on other planets such as Mars.

-Explore the solar system and marvel at the Sun’s powerful flares, Jupiter’s swirling storms, and Saturn’s intriguing moons.
+Explore the solar system and marvel at the Sun’s powerful flares, Jupiter’s swirling storms, and some intriguing moons.
 Travel to the icy worlds of the Kuiper Belt and behold the latest discoveries from Juno and New Horizons.

 Marvel at the dramatic changes of stars as they transform from stellar nurseries to exotic objects such as white dwarfs, neutron stars, and black holes.
 Discover how stars fused the chemical elements in our bodies.